 Another way to set up Minecraft hosting and save you from the bother of creating a server yourself, is using Minecraft Realms Plus.
 This is Mojang’s official subscription service for hosting servers without experience in doing so.
 It will set you back $7.99 a month, with only the host paying the fee.

 Minecraft Realms Plus is the easiest option for hosting a server, and allows up to ten players to join your server, but comes with the caveat that you are essentially renting a server from Mojang, so it won’t have as much freedom.
 Realms, however, does add regular new content for subscribers on a monthly basis, so there are always new mini-worlds, skins, and adventures to keep you busy.

 That’s how to set up Minecraft hosting and create your own server.
 If you’re looking for some server inspiration, check out the best Minecraft maps.
-If you want to check if your PC matches the Minecraft system requirements, then use our tool and answer the question “Can I run Minecraft?“
+If you want to check if your PC meets the Minecraft system requirements, then use our tool to check “Can I run Minecraft?“